declan8010/Windows-Fix-Missing-Root-Certificate-Script/README.md

 # Windows Fix Missing Root Certificate Script

 This script is intended to fix missing or broken Trusted Root Certificates on Windows machines.
+Please note that running this script may trigger antivirus software, especially Windows Defender.

 ## Disclaimer